XmirrorSecurity/OpenSCA-cli/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[Bug] --a clear and concise title--
+title: "[Bug] --a clear and concise title--"
 labels: bug
 assignees: luotianqi777, SuperChen-CC